lvgl/lvgl/docs/overview/object.md

 ## Parts

 The widgets are built from multiple parts.
-For example a [Base object](/widgets/obj) uses the main aand scrollbar parts but a [Slider](/widgets/slider) uses the main, the indicator and the knob parts.
+For example a [Base object](/widgets/obj) uses the main and scroll bar parts but a [Slider](/widgets/slider) uses the main, the indicator and the knob parts.
 Parts are similar to *pseudo elements* in CSS.

 The following predefined parts exist in LVGL: